Dataset

 Please send any comments or requests to Ben McWilliams ([email protected]).
 Any recommendations on alternative data sources are greatly appreciated.

-This dataset tracks monthly natural gas demand by EU country, with a breakdown of the power, industry and household sectors wherever possible.
-Because there isn’t a timely and comprehensive data source covering all of the EU, this dataset is built by compiling data from a range of sources.
+This dataset tracks monthly natural gas demand by country and for the EU as a whole, with a breakdown of the power, industry, and household sectors wherever possible.
+Because there isn’t a timely and comprehensive data source covering all the EU, this dataset is built by compiling data from a range of sources.
 A technical annex explains this methodology.

 Technical annex